surahman/FTeX/pkg/rest/handlers/README.md

 #### Delete

+Soft-delete an active and valid user account by completing the acknowledgment confirmation correctly and providing valid user credentials.

 _Request:_ All fields are required and a valid JWT must be provided in the header.
 The user must supply their login credentials as well as complete the confirmation message `I understand the consequences, delete my user account **USERNAME HERE**`